Unilever announces reorganisation to further drive growth

 Antoine de Saint Affrique

-Antoine de Saint Affrique, currently Executive Vice President Skin Category, leads Unilever’s skin cleansing, skin care and face care categories.
+Antoine de Saint Affrique, currently Executive Vice President Skin Category, leads Unilever’s skin cleansing, skin care and face care divisions.

 Antoine started his career in Unilever in 1989, within Elida Gibbs Faberge.
 He then moved on, in 1995 to Chesebrough Pond's USA where he held various roles, the latest being to lead the company’s Oral Care business.